Robert Archambeau (writer)

-Son of Canadian ceramic artist, Robert Archambeau, Robert Archambeau was born in Providence, Rhode Island and raised in Winnipeg, Manitoba.
+Robert Archambeau (born 1968) is a novelist, poet and critic.
+Son of Canadian ceramic artist, Robert Archambeau, Archambeau was born in Providence, Rhode Island and raised in Winnipeg, Manitoba.
 He teaches English as a professor at Lake Forest College near Chicago.

-His recent work explores the social context of the history of poetics: he has been called "our smartest poetic sociologist" in the scholarly journal Contemporary Literature.
+His scholarly work explores the social context of the history of poetics: he has been called "our smartest poetic sociologist" in the scholarly journal Contemporary Literature.